-A jumbo loan may meet all of Fannie Mae and Freddie Mac’s loan underwriting guidelines, but if the loan amount exceeds the conforming limit, it will be considered non-conforming and carry a higher mortgage rate as a result.
+A jumbo loan may meet all of Fannie Mae and Freddie Mac’s loan requirements, but if the loan amount exceeds the conforming limit, it will be considered non-conforming and typically carry a higher mortgage rate as a result.

 If your loan amount is on the fringe of the conforming limit, sometimes simply dropping your loan amount a few thousand dollars can lower your mortgage rate tremendously, so keep this in mind anytime your loan amount is near the limit.

 Conventional Home Loans and Government Mortgages